circleci/circleci-docs/jekyll/_cci2/insights.md

 ## Usage (CircleCI Cloud)

+Insights across your organization can be accessed from the sidebar of the CircleCI web application.

-To access a project's insights, view a pipeline's workflow and click the **Insights** button.
+To access a specific project's insights, view a pipeline's workflow and click the **Insights** button.
 Alternatively, you may access the Insights page by clicking on the **actions** button while viewing the _pipelines dashboard_.

 {:.tab.insight-access.Access_by_pipeline}